 Anyone can get involved via the Open-Source Sports Electric Vehicle (OSSEV) Facebook group.
 We will be working with suppliers, sponsors, charities, volunteers and other organisations to develop the OSSEV® and we will also be raising awareness of mental health issues.

-The goal is to have our test platform MX-5e running on electricity in Spring 2024 and the first OSSEV® prototype running towards the end of 2024.
+The goal is to have our test platform MX-5e running on electricity in Summer 2024 and the first OSSEV® prototype running in the first half of 2025.

 We have four main goals with this project: